Baby, its cold outside!! Well, we can’t think anything better tonight than this...

 This is a hearty, thick soup loaded with veggies and beans, with bread as the star ingredient.
 Typically any crusty loaf like Italian, French or sourdough will go great in this soup.

-We usually use our no knead bread or ciabatta for ribollita.
+We usually use our No Knead Bread or ciabatta for ribollita.
 Day old or slightly stale bread is what ribollita wants!
 So now you know what to do with that harder, stale leftover bread.

 As mentioned above, people use their bread differently.
 Simply tear the bread into bite sized chunks.
 Some add the bread chunks to the soup towards the end of the cooking time and simmer it for a few minutes.